Meet James Leatham, one half of the father-and-son team behind one of the South West’s most interesting and unique livestock farms – Lyons Hill Farm.

 What makes Lyons Hill Farm different?

-Mark and James are deeply passionate about producing meat that tastes delicious while maintaining the highest levels of animal husbandry; ideal for the modern day, ethical consumer.
+Mark and James are deeply passionate about producing meat that tastes delicious.
+Whilst maintaining the highest levels of animal husbandry; ideal for the modern day, ethical consumer.
 Buying from them also means you can put something truly unique on the supper table for that special occasion: Portland Hogget, anyone?!

-The farm’s sheep breed, the Portland, is one of the UK’s oldest and rarest breeds, originally coming from the Isle of Portland (not far from the farm itself).
+The farm’s sheep breed, the Portland, is one of the UK’s oldest and rarest breeds.
+Originally coming from the Isle of Portland (not far from the farm itself).
 The sheep are smaller than most commercial breeds and live to enjoy two full summers grazing in their fields.
-This means they are more than two years old when slaughtered, and so their delicate and fine textured meat is sold as ‘hogget’, rather than lamb.
+This means they are more than two years old when slaughtered, so their delicate and fine textured meat is sold as ‘hogget’, rather than lamb.

-White Park is the oldest breed of native cattle in the British Isles, dating back some 10,000 years, and the most closely related to the mighty Aurochs, the now extinct large, wild cattle that once roamed across Europe and Asia.
+White Park is the oldest breed of native cattle in the British Isles, dating back some 10,000 years.
+The most closely related to the mighty Aurochs, the now extinct large, wild cattle that once roamed across Europe and Asia.
 After a long life grazing natural pastures and with a varied diet (including wildflowers) the meat is lean, marbled and rich, incomparable to the meat of a grain fed cow.

 The Extra Mile

-James and his family go the extra mile to ensure that their meat is worth paying a little bit more for, meaning that you can easily make that transition to buying less meat, but only eating the very best!
+James and his family go the extra mile to ensure that their meat is worth paying a little bit more for.
+You can easily make the transition to buying less meat, but only eating the very best!
 This is central to James’ farming philosophy: when it comes to meat, less is definitely more!